kellyjoe256/js-form-validation/README.md

 # JavaScript Form Validation

-validation.js built to help validate all form elements that could be come across.
+validation.js built to help validate all form elements that one could come across.